-- □ Report strangers and suspicious behaviors: Be sure to report anything suspicious on or around the campus to supervisory personnel. - □ Park your vehicle in a well-lit area and be sure to have your key in your hand. - □ When walking to your car, do not walk alone; use the buddy system. - □ Once you are in your car, lock your doors immediately. - □ Always stay alert and be aware of your surroundings.
+SAFETY TIPS Report strangers and suspicious behaviors: Be sure to report anything suspicious on or around the campus to supervisory personnel.
+Park your vehicle in a welllit area and be sure to have your key in your hand.
+When walking to your car, do not walk alone; use the buddy system.
+Once you are in your car, lock your doors immediately.